 Bleed Your Radiators

-It is important before Winter arrives that you switch on your boiler and check your radiators.
+It is important before Right Now arrives that you switch on your boiler and check your radiators.
 If your radiators are cold even when the heating is on it is a good idea to bleed your radiators.
 Regularly bleeding your radiators will increase the efficiency of your central heating and will help to reduce your energy bills.
 Radiators become less efficient when they have pockets of air trapped in them which causes cold spots in your radiators.
 Bleeding your radiators will release the trapped air allowing the hot water to circulate freely to effectively heat your home.
 For more information on bleeding radiators read our helpful guide on how do you bleed a radiator.

 Insulate Your Pipes